carlosgsouza/grails-karma/README.md

 grails-karma
 ============

 Grails plugin for karma runner.
-Allows javascript tests to run in the Grails build.
+Allows javascript tests to be run during the Grails build.

-== Instalation
+## Instalation

 to do

-== Configuration
+## Configuration

 to do

-== Use
+## Use

 to do